 - Is it reasonable?
-This analysis is highly fact-specific.
+This is highly fact-specific.
 Evaluate the costs and administrative burdens imposed.
 If it imposes an undue financial or administrative burden or hardship in light of the overall resources of the entity, then it is not reasonable.
 An undue burden is a significant difficulty or expense.
 Before concluding that an accommodation would result in an undue burden, the entity must consider all resources available for use in the program, activity or service in question. - Is it necessary?
 Consider whether there is a connection between the functional limitations of the disability and the request.
 Request more information or open a dialogue if the need for the requested accommodation is not known or apparent.
-Permitted inquiries are discussed earlier in Section 2. - Would granting the request fundamentally alter the court's program?
+Permitted inquiries are discussed earlier in Section 2.

+Would granting the request fundamentally alter the court's program?
 A fundamental alteration is a change to such a degree that the original program, activity or service is no longer the same.
 Public entities are not required to make changes or provide specific aids for people with disabilities if doing so would fundamentally alter the basic nature of their programs, activities or services.
 In the court setting, an accommodation may not be granted if it, for instance, changes the nature of the adversarial proceeding or deprives a party of a right.
 However, an accommodation may be granted if it is something that has been allowed in other contexts or can be accomplished without disrupting the essential functions of the court.
-Keep in mind, most requests are considered administrative in nature, and a change to the court's usual way of doing things, developed for efficiency, is often not a fundamental alteration.

 For requests that may be prejudicial or impact the merits of the case before the judge, ask that the requestor file a motion in the case (under seal or with other precautions as necessary) requesting the accommodation so all parties are given an opportunity to respond and the matter is preserved for appeal.
-See In re McDonough, 457 Mass.
-512 (2010), also discussed in Section 7, for more suggestions on how to handle accommodation requests that may be prejudicial.
+See In Re McDonough, 457 Mass.
+512 (Mass.
+2010), also discussed in Section 7, for more suggestions on how to handle accommodation requests that may be prejudicial.